wind757/Mip-Map/README.md

-# Mapmip
+# MipMap

-MapMip is an experimental web mapping project.
+MipMap is an experimental web mapping project.
 Our goal is to explore new web-based mapping methodologies, technologies & techniques, including: 2-D and 3-D switching; context preserving transitions; functional map design; efficient vector data visualization.
-MapMip is built on top of awesome open-source web-mapping javascript libraries: CesiumJS, LeafletJS and OpenLayers3.
+MipMap is built on top of awesome open-source web-mapping javascript libraries: CesiumJS, LeafletJS and OpenLayers3.

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.22-1.